 The Worm Cool Kit (WCK) is a web interface that offers several online bioinformatic tools for scientists who work with the nematode Caenorhabditis elegans (henceforth “worms”).

-The WCK is especially useful for researchers who wish to model human disease-causing mutations in worms, but it will be helpful for any analysis of gene and residue conservation between worms and humans and for CRISPR design of point mutations.
+The WCK is especially useful for researchers who wish to model human disease-causing mutations in worms, but it will be helpful for any analysis of gene and residue conservation between worms and humans and for CRISPR design of point mutations and insertions.
 Starting with the identification of the most likely worm ortholog of the human gene of interest, the WCK can then check whether a given variation in the human gene is in a residue conserved in worms.
 Finally, the WCK can help design the CRISPR strategy to insert the variation into the worm genome and/or insert something larger such as a fluorescent tag.

 A detailed description of each bioinformatic tool can be found on their respective pages.